An Active Conversation on Today’s Religious Questions

 - Theology faculty have over 70 years of mission experience all over the world, and facilitate short- and long-term missions in the local community, United States, and abroad

 - Career opportunities include service in the church (including ministry and education), missions, and work with healthcare, government, disability services, homelessness, and poverty organizations

 “The theological education I received at Concordia University truly showed me how to love the Lord with all my heart, soul, mind, and strength.
-I received more than just an education; I was disciple in the way of the great theologians who came before and were trained in the way of Jesus Christ.” – Robert Bernadelli ’11
+I received more than just an education; I was trained in the way of the great theologians who came before and was 'discipled' in the way of Jesus Christ” – Robert Bernadelli ’11